-The SEARCH submode receives control whenever the satellite signal is lost and the track table does not contain antenna azimuth and elevation position data for the current sidereal time.
-Whenever the SEARCH submode is active the controller periodically performs a search over the region where the controller has calculated that the satellite will be found.
+The SEARCH sub-mode receives control whenever the satellite signal is lost and the track table does not contain antenna azimuth and elevation position data for the current sidereal time.
+Whenever the SEARCH sub-mode is active the controller periodically performs a search over the region where the controller has calculated that the satellite will be found.
 The Intelli-Search algorithm determines the extent of the search region based on the Satellite Longitude, the Antenna Latitude and Antenna Longitude, the antenna beamwidth (as calculated from the Antenna Size and frequency Band), and the elevation and azimuth scale factors.
-The Azim and Elev scale factors refer to the mapping of antenna azimuth and elevation angles.
+The Azim and Elev scale factors refer to the mapping of antenna azimuth and elevation position counts to antenna azimuth and elevation angles.